roybailey/notes/AWS.md

   * stored on S3
   * incremental snapshots are stored as deltas only to save space
   * snapshots of root volume should be taken when instance isn't running
+  * AMIs either backed by EBS or Instance Store
+    * EBS the root is instance of Amazon EBS Volume created from Amazon EBS snapshot
+    * Instance Store the root is instance of Amazon EBS Volume created from Amazon EBS snapshot
 * Move Volume from one AZ to another
   * **Create Image** from snapshot instance using Hardware-assisted-virtualisation setting
   * **AMIs** to select and launch new instance from your own images